-I am deeply fascinated by the intersection of trauma and the body and I started researching these topics for my own survival.
+For my own survival, I started researching into the intersection of trauma and the body.
 I learned that I thrive when I am taking in new information that changes my own worldview because of the resulting paradigm shift - and my experience tells me that upending my perception was necessary for healing.
-As such, I am an advocate for self-psychoeducation and the powerful introspection and self awareness it brings.
+As such, I am an advocate for self-psychoeducation and the powerful introspection and self-awareness it brings.

-Teaching brings me great personal satisfaction, and I also believe that low cost education is the fastest way to disrupt the colonial patriarchal power-over system of dominance and oppression.
+Learning brings me great personal satisfaction, and I believe that low-cost education is the fastest way to disrupt the colonial patriarchal power-over $y$tem$ of knowledge gate-keeping as a form of dominance and oppression.
 I believe in pricing that makes my classes accessible and affordable.
 I believe in offering equity scholarships.
 I believe in acknowledging my teachers and their schools of knowledge.
 I believe that we must disrupt the systems that keep education unavailable, inaccessible, and elitist.

 Being trauma-informed, trauma-sensitive or trauma-driven without conversations about oppression and social justice is impossible.
 Trauma is political.
-It is my ardent belief that we cannot truly heal from trauma without naming and resisting those forces that have woven their way into the systems and institutions of society: Sexism, Racism, Classism, Ableism, Colonialism, Homophobism….to name a few.
+We cannot truly heal from trauma without naming and resisting those forces that have woven their way into the systems and institutions of society: Sexism, Racism, Classism, Ableism, Colonialism, Homophobism….to name a few.

-Within that framework of confrontation disruption, I believe in igniting potential, and fueling our innate desire to grow, to learn.
-I believe in empowering you to take what you learn from our time together, and applying it to your own circumstances responsibly and within your scopes of practice.
+Within that framework of confrontation disruption, I believe in igniting potential, and fueling our innate desire to grow, to learn, to heal.
+I believe in empowering you to take what you learn from our time together, and applying it to your own circumstances responsibly.
 I invite you to share what you learn from your experiences with this community.

 Sign up with your email to receive news and updates.